gumbarros/gumbarros/README.md

 - I am currently working with Flutter ❤️
 - Learning Android development with Kotlin 📖
+- Web development is also an area that I like 🌐
 - I also appreciate Linux technologies 🐧